Ed-Fi-Exchange-OSS/LMS-Toolkit/utils/amt-integration-tests/README.md

 ## Pytest-BDD

 All tests are written first as Gherkin-based feature files, which are then implemented in pytest using pytest-bdd.

+:exclamation: please note that some examples show the "Given ...
+When ...
+Then" statements separated by a single line break.
+In the current version of the tooling this will fail, perhaps because this repo uses LF instead of CRLF.
+Thus you must have two line breaks between these statements.

 Recommended reading:

 * [Pytest-BDD Manual](https://pytest-bdd.readthedocs.io/en/latest/)
 * [Python Testing 101: Pytest-BDD](https://automationpanda.com/2018/10/22/python-testing-101-pytest-bdd/)